Scalar embedding of temporal network trajectories: Methodology

 Principal Component Analysis (PCA)\footnote{PCA, or slight variations of it, receives other names depending on the specific field of application, e.g. Proper Orthogonal Decomposition (POD) or Factor Analysis, among others.} is a widely used linear dimensionality reduction technique that identifies orthogonal directions along which the variance of the data is maximized \cite{jolliffe2002pca}.
 Formally, PCA involves the spectral decomposition of a covariance matrix of data features in terms of the eigenvalues (which capture the magnitude of the explained variance) and the associated eigenvectors (the principal components). \\

 In order to apply PCA to our problem, the network snapshots $G_t$ are originally projected in a suitable (Euclidean) feature space.
-Now, which would be the feature vector of each network snapshot?
-Shall we just extract a list of network scalar metrics associated to each snapshot or shall we use all the entries of the adjacency matrix as features?
-The key insight is to realize that, for the sake of understanding the properties of a network {\it trajectory} (i.e. the dynamics of a temporal network), the most relevant properties of each network snapshot are not necessarily their individual topological properties, but the relative positions among snapshots.
-In other words, an intuitive solution is to consider the set of relative distances between a snapshot $G_t$ and every other snapshot as the {\it features} of snapshot $G_t$.
+Now, {how shall we define the feature vector of each network snapshot?
+Shall we just extract a list of network scalar metrics associated to each snapshot?
+Shall we focus on edge-based metrics?
+Node-based ones?
+Shall we use all the entries of the adjacency matrix as features?
+A key insight is that, when we aim at preserving dynamical properties of the whole network {\it trajectory}, then it is sensible to focus on the {\it relative position} of each network snapshot in a graph space, rather than considering specific topological information about each network snapshot.} In other words, an intuitive solution is to consider the set of relative distances between a snapshot $G_t$ and every other snapshot as the {\it features} of snapshot $G_t$.
 Accordingly, $G_t$ is expressed as a vector of $T$ features, where the $j$-th feature depicts the distance between $G_t$ and the $j$-th network snapshot.
-Subsequently, one can project $G_t$ in such a feature space, where the first axis relates to the distance of a generic snapshot $G_t$ to $G_1$, the second axis to the distance to $G_2$, and so on.
+Subsequently, one can project $G_t$ in such a feature space, where the first axis relates to the distance of a generic snapshot $G_t$ to $G_1$, the second axis to the distance to $G_2$, and so forth.
 By taking the spectral decomposition of the distance-based covariance matrix and projecting the data points into the first principal component (or by simply using the first component), we obtain a scalar embedding of the network trajectory. \\

 More specifically, we first define the features of each network snapshot based on pairwise squared distances.
 From pairs of snapshots \( G_t \) and \( G_\ell \), we construct the squared distance matrix: